Fall 2021 program changes letter: MEd IC move to MEd program

 The Masters of Education (MEd) degree will assist you in moving your professional practice as a teacher, a vice/principal, or a staff trainer and manager further.
 This one-year full-time or two to three year part-time (online) academic degree and qualification will allow you to engage with educational issues of learning, teaching, mentoring and leading.

-We invite you to submit an application to the program that best suits your graduate study needs.
+Submit an application to the program that best suits your graduate study needs.
 Hundreds of MEd and PhD graduates would agree that this is a positive first step to a rewarding graduate study experience.
 We look forward to hearing from you.

 Miigwetch et dùrachdan,